VIB-PSB/ksrates/README.md

 	      nextflow run VIB-PSB/ksrates --test -profile apptainer --config config_files/config_elaeis.txt --expert config_files/config_expert.txt

    The *ksrates* configuration file is specified through the `--config` parameter, while the *ksrates* expert configuration file is specified through the `--expert` parameter.
 A Nextflow configuration file named `nextflow.config` and located in the launching folder is automatically detected.
+The `--test` parameter is mandatory for the test dataset.

    > **Note:** To generate a new *ksrates* configuration file template for a new analysis, use the `--config` option to specify its file name or file path.
-If the specified file does not exist, the pipeline will generate a configuration file template and exit.
-Edit and fill the template (see the [full documentation](https://ksrates.readthedocs.io/) for more detail) and then rerun the same command above to relaunch the pipeline.
+If the specified file does not exist, the command will generate a configuration file template and exit.
+Edit the template (see the [full documentation](https://ksrates.readthedocs.io/) for more details) and then rerun the same command above to relaunch the pipeline.

 ### Command-line interface